Pages

 The UN has a love/hate relationship with religion.
 They refer to them as FBOs – faith-based organizations.

 From the beginning, religion has lent legitimacy to the UN.
-Pope Benedict XV pushed for the creation of the predecessor to the UN, the League of Nations, and after it was created the Federal Council of Churches of Christ in America referred to the League as a better peacemaker than God’s Kingdom.
+After World War One, Pope Benedict XV pushed for the creation of the predecessor to the UN, the League of Nations.
+The Federal Council of Churches of Christ in America went so far as to suggest that the League would be a better peacemaker than God’s Kingdom.
 Since then, various popes have said:

 • “If ever an assembly of men, gathered at a critical crossroad in history, needed the help of prayer, it is this Assembly of the United Nations.” – Pius XII